Why Comparisons Hurt

 If you have social anxiety, you might know this dance when you walk into a room full of new people.
 At a social event, I would observe how people dressed and whether they were dolled up or more casual, like me.
 I’d feel uncomfortable and out of place if my clothing were too different from others.
 At a professional event, I often felt intimidated if people appeared more knowledgeable, confident, or put-together.
 I’d shake hands and introduce myself, hoping I sounded halfway competent, then struggle to find some common topic to discuss.

-When I decided to start writing again, the first few years were like this but on a broader scale.
-I saw every other writer as my competition, and they were more skilled writers with sharper ideas.
-If more competent and experienced people were already writing about topics I’m interested in, what was the point of my becoming a writer?
+When I decided to start writing again, the first few years were like this but on a larger scale.
+I saw every other writer as my competition, and they were always more skilled and more insightful than me.
+If more competent and experienced people were already writing on my chosen topics, what was the point in my writing about them?
 What chance did I have of succeeding?
-I thought my ideas always had to be original, and of course, that stopped me from getting anything out of my head.
+I thought my ideas always had to be original, and that stopped me from getting anything out of my head.
 It took me two to three years to get over all that and just write.

 I reacted similarly when sharing my writing on social media, particularly Instagram.
 I couldn’t help but compare my posts to those of others.
 But instead of seeing them as people I could emulate, I always saw how my words were not as perceptive, concise, or elegant.
 What was once an enjoyable scroll became an overwhelming litany of condemnations.